your-mom-spec-ops/Almost-Dark-Grey-Colorfull-Proton---FirefoxCSS-Themes-but-i-customize-it/README.md

 # Newtab page
 1. enable this in `about:config` -> `browser.newtabpage.activity-stream.newNewtabExperience.enabled` to make newtab looks like preview picture.

+# Color underline in pinned tab
++ Those tabs are simply in a container and I have adjusted the colors of those containers to match.

 # Other proton entries that maybe you like it (optionals)
 1. `browser.proton.enabled`
 2. `browser.proton.tabs.enabled`